SwissMAP Logo

 • To improve links between high school and real research: students who learn physics up to the 19th century are left with distorted ideas about the main issues in modern physics.
 A more accurate awareness of what constitutes contemporary physics research (and hence what options are available to pupils after school) can have a strong impact on their choices for further study.
 This can counterbalance the general loss of interest toward hard sciences.

 The course is designed for an annual special physics option course (2h/week) and can be used as a «toolbox» of occasional activities to be inserted into a standard course of physics or mathematics.
-It is divided into nine main chapters, from an introduction to astrophysics through to gravitational waves, covering subjects such as gravitational lensing, black holes, cosmological ditances and the thermal history of the universe.
+It is divided into eight main chapters, from an introduction to astrophysics through to gravitational waves, covering subjects such as gravitational lensing, black holes, cosmological ditances and the thermal history of the universe.
 Seven annexes complete the course integrating and/or broadening the complementary notions that pupils may need for a complete understanding of the main chapters.
 Each chapter is related to a series of exercises and/or activities including model answers (reserved for teachers).
 The level of difficulty increases with the chapters, allowing a gradual immersion into the subjects:

 • The activities of the first chapters do not require any knowledge specific to high school physics or mathematics.
 Rather, they train some basic concepts from secondary I including unit conversions, orders of magnitude and proportionality;